Toronto Zoo: 2010s

 In December 2014, the renovated Eurasia area, renamed the Eurasia Wilds, opened, featuring a new aviary with Eurasian eagle-owls and Steller's sea eagles and a new exhibit for the snow leopards.

-In April 2016, plans to install a maglev operation to replace the Zoo Domain Ride surfaced.
-Plans have been confirmed in November 2018 with the consortium (which includes Magna International and Lockheed Martin) paying for construction and the first 15 years of operation.

 On May 11, 2017, over 400 employees went on strike, and zoo management decided to close the zoo, due to job security negotiations falling out, though conservation programs continued.
 During the strike, three snow leopard cubs, two clouded leopard cubs, five cheetah cubs, and three Vancouver Island marmot pups were born.
 The strike ended on June 15, 2017, after the Union and Zoo Board of Management signed and ratified a four-year agreement.

 In December 2019, the zoo opened an after-hours night walk experience called Terra Lumina, in partnership with Montréal-based company Moment Factory.
 The experience is designed as a hypothetical look into the year 2099, showing positive change having occurred in the world as humanity made changes in the decades between now and then to respect and live in harmony with wildlife, with strong indigenous influences.
-The experience closed early on March 14, 2020, due to the COVID-19 pandemic and returned on August 14, 2020.
+The experience closed early on March 14, 2020, due to the COVID-19 pandemic and resumed on August 14, 2020.
+Terra Lumina ended its run on April 9, 2023.